 Cake Lush646-770-6864; cakelush.com

 Greggy Soriano whips up intricate confections on TLC’s Next Great Baker, and he’s not afraid to take risks, as he did with a topsy-turvy cake in the form of stacked Victorian hatboxes.
 From $8 to $17 per serving.
+By appointment only.

-From the Summer 2013 New York Wedding Guide
+From the Winter 2014 New York Wedding Guide